-General Election: Second Sunday in December
+General Election: First Saturday in December

 To continue in office, all federal elected officials, by October 1 of each year, must authorize the US Treasury to release the five most recent tax returns of that official and his or her spouse.
 Each official must also release, on the same schedule, a statement of net worth, showing his/her complete assets and liabilities and those of his/her spouse.

-Every federal elected official is prohibited from hiring, nominating, or appointing any member of his/her immediate family to any position within the Federal Government.
+Every federal elected official is prohibited from hiring, nominating, or appointing any member of his/her immediate family to any position within the federal government.

-After this Amendment is adopted, and before the beginning of the year when the first elections under this Amendment will be held, the vice president, acting as president of the Senate, will arrange for an orderly transition from the Congress under the 1787 Constitution to the Congress under this Amendment.
+After this Amendment is adopted, and before the beginning of the year when the first elections under this Amendment will be held, the Vice President, acting as President of the Senate, will arrange for an orderly transition from the Congress under the 1787 Constitution to the Congress under this Amendment.

-The 501 seats in the House of Representatives shall be apportioned to the several states based on the average number of votes cast in the two most recent presidential general elections.
+The 501 seats in the House of Representatives shall be apportioned to the several states based on the average number of votes cast in the two most recent Presidential general elections.
 After the apportionment of seats in the House, apportionment of seats in the Senate is automatic.

-After the completion of two presidential election cycles under this Amendment, Congress may modify any of the provisions of this Amendment, provided two-thirds of both chambers concur.
+After the completion of two Presidential election cycles under this Amendment, Congress may modify any of the provisions of this Amendment, provided two-thirds of both chambers concur